blog categories

 ALSO READ: how to elope in a mountain hut

-If you need unique accommodation, like a full kitchen or multiple rooms for guests, consider an Airbnb.
-You’ll be able to find entire apartments or condos which are suitable for groups up to 10 in most cases.
-Access to a full kitchen means you’ll be able to prepare some or all of your own food, which is a great way to have family style meals, save money or accommodate for allergies or diet restrictions.
-It also means common areas to relax, instead of each having separate hotel rooms.
+These option are great for groups.
+You’ll be able to find entire apartments or condos suitable for groups up to 10.
+Access to a full kitchen means you’ll be able to prepare some or all of your own food, which is a great way to have family style meals and save money.
+It also means space to hang out together, instead of each having separate hotel rooms.

 Luxury Chalets